-Horry-Georgetown Technical College (HGTC) is pleased to announce that the HGTC Foundation recently received a $10,000 Duke Energy Foundation grant.
-The grant will provide assistance to students in covering the costs of protective equipment in the HGTC Electrical Lineman Technician program on the Conway Campus.
+Horry-Georgetown Technical College (HGTC) is pleased to announce the HGTC Foundation recently received a $10,000 Duke Energy Foundation grant in honor of National Lineworker Appreciation Day April 18.
+The grant will provide assistance to students in covering the costs of tools and protective equipment in the Electrical Lineman Technician program on the Conway Campus.

-“We are so appreciative of the many ways Duke Energy has been instrumental in the enhancement of the HGTC Lineman Technician program from the expansion of the training yard to the financial assistance for students.
+“We are grateful for the services lineworkers provide to our community year-round and so appreciative of the many ways Duke Energy has been instrumental in the enhancement of the HGTC Lineman Technician program.
 Many of our students struggle with the ability to pay for additional costs, especially the special safety equipment required for enrollment.
-Our college and community are reaping the benefits from the support of the Duke Energy Foundation as we respond to the interest and needs expressed by local industry,” said Dr. Marilyn Murphy Fore, HGTC president.
+Our college and community are reaping the benefits from the support of Duke Energy as we respond to the interest and needs expressed by local industry,” said Dr. Marilyn Murphy Fore, HGTC president.

 “The HGTC Foundation is extremely grateful for partners like Duke Energy.
 This donation exemplifies their commitment to investing in the communities they serve.
 The funds will go directly to enhancing our lineman program, providing more skilled and qualified workers in our area workforce,” said Shannon Detzler, HGTC Foundation president & CEO.

 Duke Energy has been a generous supporter of HGTC through the years.